Orlando Letelier

-Background
+Early life and education

-Sergio Orlando Letelier del Solar was born in Temuco, Chile, in South-Central Chile, the youngest child of Orlando Letelier Ruiz and Inés del Solar.
-He studied at the Instituto Nacional in Santiago.
-At 16, he was accepted as a cadet at the Chilean Military Academy, where he completed his secondary studies.
-Later, he abandoned a military career.
-He did not finish college and never received a university degree.
-In 1955, he joined the recently formed Copper Office (Departamento del Cobre, now CODELCO) and worked there until 1959 as a research analyst in the copper industry.
+Marcos Orlando Letelier del Solar was born in Temuco, in south-central Chile, the youngest child of Orlando Letelier Ruiz and Inés del Solar Rosenberg.
+Although born in Temuco, he spent much of his childhood in Santiago with his sisters, Mariana and Fabiola Letelier.
+He studied at the Liceo Lastarria and later at the Instituto Nacional in Santiago.
+At 16, he was accepted as a cadet at the Chilean Military Academy, where he completed his secondary education, before leaving military life in 1949 to sit the university entrance examination.
+He went on to study at the University of Chile's law school, where he also served as a teaching assistant in political economy and economic policy and took specialized coursework in commercial law, and graduated in 1954 with degrees in law and economics.

-On 17 December 1955, Letelier married Isabel Margarita Morel Gumucio and they had four children: Cristián, José, Francisco, and Juan Pablo.
+In 1955, he joined the recently formed Copper Office (Departamento del Cobre, the forerunner of CODELCO), where he worked until 1959 as a research analyst in the copper industry.
+On 17 December 1955, he married Isabel Margarita Morel Gumucio; the couple had four children, Cristián, José, Francisco, and Juan Pablo, the last of whom later became a Chilean senator.

-In 1959 Letelier was fired from the Copper Office, ostensibly for having supported Salvador Allende's unsuccessful second presidential campaign.
-The Letelier family left for Venezuela, where Orlando Letelier became a copper consultant to the Finance Ministry.
+In 1959, Letelier was dismissed from the Copper Office amid an internal restructuring; Senator Allende publicly described the firing as political retaliation for Letelier's support of Allende's unsuccessful 1952 presidential campaign and his recent admission to the Socialist Party.
+The Letelier family left for Venezuela, where he became a copper consultant to the Finance Ministry.
+He subsequently joined the newly created Inter-American Development Bank from its founding, eventually becoming a senior economist and director of its loan division, and served as a United Nations consultant involved in the creation of the Asian Development Bank.